wfordh/higgins_site_hydeout/_posts/2020-09-30-end-of-summer-sports-update.md

 # Fantasy Football

 Fantasy football is in full swing and my team is _hurting_.
 Saquon is done for the season and my running back group is, um, subpar.
 Myles Gaskin is now my RB1 and my depth is being tested every week.
-I think I'll get my first win of the season this week and maybe [win a side bet, too](https://twitter.com/wfordh/status/1310435261881360384), but it's not looking good long term.
-I want to swing some trades, but have not really found any takers.
-This week it'll be attempting to get off of Jared Cook and maybe AJ Green, and potentially selling high on Keenan Allen.
+I got my first win of the season this week and [won a side bet, too](https://twitter.com/wfordh/status/1310435261881360384), but it's not looking good long term.
+I swung a trade - gave up Tyler Lockett for Terry McLaurin and Darrell Henderson, but only one other team owner is engaging much at all.
+I also picked up Tee Higgins and Justin Jefferson, and might try to get Laviska Shenault for that rookie receiver squad.

 # Premier League